St. Moritz, Switzerland

 About St. Moritz

 Glitzy hotels, the Cresta Run, and silky fur coats – these are the images conjured by St Moritz.
 This distinguished Swiss resort pioneered Alpine winter tourism in 1864 and continues to exude an exclusive, affluent atmosphere.
 Gucci, Chanel, Prada and Louis Vuitton all have outlets in St Moritz.
-This is a place to see and be seen, as well as to enjoy the snow and sunshine.
+This is a place to see and be seen on a luxury ski holiday, as well as to enjoy the snow and sunshine.

 The Engadin/St Moritz ski region is the largest in Switzerland, stretching across nine different, interconnected areas.
 As well as some easy cruising runs above St Moritz, you can find more challenging slopes, fantastic off-piste powder and an impressive number of walks and toboggan runs further afield.
 Free ski buses take you up to Celerina and beyond, or in another direction to access the Diavolezza pistes.
 They also go down to Silvaplana which has its own extensive network.